This whole wheat apple galette is an easy way to celebrate fall’s bounty, but without all the work and time of assembling and baking a pie.

-- Preheat oven to 350ºF and line baking sheet with parchment paper or silicone baking mat.
+- Preheat oven to 375ºF and line baking sheet with parchment paper or silicone baking mat.

-- Add apples to a mixing bowl and combine with cranberries, 3 TBLS EACH whole wheat flour, brown sugar, and old-fashioned oats.
-Add orange juice, zest and and remaining 1/2 tsp cinnamon to the bowl.
-Stir well to combine.
+- Add apples to a mixing bowl.
+Add lemon juice, zest, 3 TBS brown sugar and remaining 1 tsp cinnamon to the bowl.
+Mix well to combine.

 - Remove dough from the plastic wrap and roll until a 9-10 inch circle is formed.

-- Place dough onto the prepared baking sheet and arrange filling into desired manner, leaving a 1-1/2 inch border of dough around the filling.
-You can add the apples first to make a pretty pattern then the remaining ingredients, or you can pile it all in at the same time.
+- Place dough onto the prepared baking sheet and arrange filling into desired manner, leaving a 1 to 1-1/2 inch border of dough around the filling.

-- Fold dough edges around the filling, adding pleats as needed.
+- Fold dough edges around the filling, folding pleats as needed.

 - Allow to cool at least 1 hour prior to serving.

-Serving Suggestions: Serve at room temperature alone or with some vanilla ice cream!
+Serving Suggestions: Serve warm or at room temperature.
+Serve alone or with whipped cream or vanilla ice cream.